testbook/beholdJS/README.md

 bh.start();
 ```

-you may also optionally provide the constructor of a global renderer to be used by default by the server for rendering directives using the config object, or supply a holdableObject that includes it's own renderer.
+you may also optionally provide the constructor of a global renderer to be used by default by the server for rendering directives using the config object, or supply a holdableObject that includes its own renderer.

 once the server starts it will render an initial state of your components which will be generated using the default values you have provided in the configObject , after rendering all the components it will start listening on the provided port number for requests that match the format.